Predictable output

 Company

-BlueNRG is building a product-oriented approach: a powerful, simple and maintainable tidal turbine for energy developers, public tenders and coastal markets.
-The company combines technical invention, industrial execution and financing experience.
+BlueNRG is building a product-oriented deeptech approach: a powerful, simple and maintainable tidal turbine for energy developers, public tenders and coastal markets.
+The company combines technical invention, industrial execution, financing experience and scientific collaboration with M2P2.

 Team